-The origins and stories behind 12 even more obscure and even more bizarre words and phrases meaning “nonsense” are explored here.
+The stories behind 12 even more obscure and bizarre words and phrases meaning “nonsense” are explored here.

 Collyweston is the name of a rural village in Northamptonshire, England, that made a name for itself in the early 19th century for the production of local high-quality slate.
 As the village became more widely known, the “west” part of its name inspired a pun in Victorian slang: “to be all colley-west,” or “to have your colley west” meant to be lopsided, out of place, or facing the wrong way.
 And so by extension the name Collyweston itself eventually came to refer to contradictory, inconsistent nonsense.

-Because the Moon itself doesn’t shine (but rather just reflects the light of the Sun), moonshine has been used proverbially in English to describe something fake or lacking real substance since the early fifteenth century.
-Although today it tends only to be used on its own (and often as a nickname for illegal, home-brewed alcohol, which dates back to the early 1700s), originally, moonshine was often found in a variety of bizarre phrases and expressions, all meaning “nonsense” or “rubbish.”
+Because the moon itself doesn’t shine (but rather just reflects the light of the sun), moonshine has been used proverbially in English to describe something fake or lacking real substance since the early 15th century.
+Although today it tends only to be used on its own (and often as a nickname for illegal, home-brewed alcohol, which dates back to the 1700s), originally, moonshine was often found in a variety of bizarre phrases and expressions, all meaning “nonsense” or “rubbish.”
 "Moonshine on the water" is one of the earliest on record—the OED has traced it back as far as 1468.

-In 18th/19th century slang, to poke bogey meant to talk rubbish, or, by extension, to play a game unreasonably, in contravention of its rules.
-Although the origin of the phrase is hazy, at least one theory points out that both words might come from old words for ghosts or ghouls—bogey, as in bogeyman, and poke from puck or puckle, an old Scots English word for the devil.
+In 18th/19th-century slang, "to poke bogey" meant to talk rubbish, or, by extension, to play a game unreasonably, in contravention of its rules.
+Although the origin of the phrase is hazy, at least one theory points out that both words might come from old words for ghosts or ghouls—bogey, as in bogeyman, and poke from puck or puckle, an Old English word for a spirit or demon.

 Pack-thread is the rough string or twine used to tie up packages for the mail.
 In 19th century English, talking pack-thread ultimately meant speaking “roughly” or heedlessly, well as “talking nonsense.”
 It was also used to describe profuse swearing, or else “wrapping” smutty language up in innuendo and implication.